WELCOME

 School is Never Out!

 Private and public schools teach the average student for 8 hours a day, 5 days a week.
-Students and the parents are required by the U.S. Department or Board of Education to attend for 12 years, 2 Summer months out and approximately 52 weekends off.
-Stiff penalties for truancy can range from $100 to $2500 or jail time (Law: parent’s responsibility until 18 years of age).
+Students and their parents are required by the U.S. Department of Education to attend for 12 years, 2 Summer months out, and approximately 52 weekends off.
+Stiff penalties for truancy can range from $100 to $2500 or jail time (Law: parents’ responsibility until 18 years of age).

-The basic curriculum comprises reading, mathematics, sciences, history with electives.
-Often, electives are participatory sports like football, basketball, soccer, majorette or cheerleading.
+The basic curriculum comprises reading, mathematics, sciences, history, and electives.
+Often, electives are participatory sports like football, basketball, soccer, majorette, or cheerleading.
 On average, parents teach basic living skills for survival at home.
 Some students live in adverse conditions and rely on books, television, peers, and social media for information.
-Geno Auriemma explains why teams are important to succeed.
+Geno Auriemma explains why teams are important to succeed

 Subscribe to their channel and ours